volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

 ---
 title: The best tools for React development
-teaser: After you decided to proceed with React, there is number of useful technologies that will help you to speed up the development process.
+teaser: After you decided to proceed with React, there is a number of useful technologies that will help you to speed up the development process.
 Choosing the right ones is crucial for the project's success...
 date: 2020-06-07T11:12:07.554Z
 ---
-After you decided to proceed with React, there is number of useful libraries that will help you to speed up the development process.
+After you decided to proceed with React, there is a number of useful libraries that will help you to speed up the development process.

 Choosing the right ones is crucial for the project's success.